Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 View all jobs

-Principal Cyber Security Consultant
+Principal Cyber Security Engineer

-Principal Cyber Security Consultant
+Principal Cyber Security Engineer

 This is an excellent opportunity for a talented and dynamic Principal Security Consultant to join a diverse team in our London office (St Paul’s) to play a leading role in ensuring the successful delivery of security controls for some of the most exciting and high-profile projects across the Critical Systems (Data Centres) sector.

-You will lead, develop, and manage a team of electronic security systems consultants in the delivery of the projects from design through to installation and handover.
+You will lead, develop, and manage a team of electronic security systems consultants in the delivery of projects from design through to installation and handover.
 You will also work closely with colleagues from the wider security team that have complimentary skills as well as various other disciplines to manage the delivery, coordination of technically excellent and profitable projects.

 The Skills

-By subscribing you agree to our privacy policy and terms of service.
+By subscribing, you agree to our privacy policy and terms of service.

 Industry Insights